 This report is organized according to each of the seven MSCHE Standards: I. Mission and Goals; II Ethics and Integrity; III Design and Delivery of the Student Experience; IV.
 Support of the Student Experience; V: Educational Effectiveness Assessment; VI.
 Planning, Resources, and Institutional Improvement; and VII.
 Governance, Leadership and Administration.

 Each section includes the following:

-1. Overview provides a brief review of how the standard
+1. Overview

-relates to the BCC Mission and Goals as well as any historical or current contextual information relevant to the analysis.
+A brief review of how the standard relates to the BCC mission and goals as well as any historical or current contextual information relevant to the analysis.